§20-7-8. Seizure and disposition of property used for illegal purpose.

-If the accused is acquitted the property seized shall be returned.
-If the accused is convicted and pays the fine, costs and other penalties, the property shall be returned, but if the accused fails to pay the fine and costs, the property shall be sold at public auction in such manner as the director may prescribe.
+(b) If the accused is acquitted the property seized shall be returned.
+If the accused is convicted and pays the fine, costs and other penalties, the property shall be returned, but if the accused fails to pay the fine and costs, the property shall be sold at public auction in a manner the director prescribes.
 The proceeds of the sale shall be applied toward the payment of the fine and costs.
 The remainder, if any, shall be paid to the owner of the seized property.